 Pulsatilla is helpful for acute flare-ups with sensitivity and redness, along with a yellowish discharge.
 Pulsatilla animals like to sit near open windows, hate getting their paws wet and won’t go out in the rain.
 They also tend to have a very sweet (and slightly needy) disposition.

 Hepar Sulph is useful for irritable animals who don’t like to have their inflamed ears touched.

 Sulphur is often recommended for long term, stubborn skin conditions and also has some success in ear infection treatment.
 Excessive scratching or pawing at the ears may be an indicator for sulphur.

-Silica is worth considering to help ‘push out’ a foxtail or other foreign object form the ears.
+Silica is worth considering to help ‘push out’ a foxtail or other foreign object from the ears.

-Phosphorus is a good option for those dogs who suffer with cuts or hematomas to the pinna; it’s an excellent remedy for many types of bleeding.
+Phosphorus is a good option for those dogs who suffer from cuts or hematomas to the pinna; it’s an excellent remedy for many types of bleeding.

 For animals that have a severe, malodorous discharge that causes hair loss around and under the ears, Tellurium is helpful.
 The ears are extremely sensitive in the Tellurium patient, and the discharge may have a fish-like smell.

 Treating ear problems (especially those that are stubborn and persistent) can be a very frustrating exercise.
 Deep-seated infections can take a very long time to truly clear up and in most cases, an ‘attack from all angles’ is necessary.
 But natural remedies and a truly holistic approach that also considers diet and lifestyle combined with natural remedies, can be pivotal (and more effective than conventional medicine alone) in achieving a lasting cure.